From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) have recently become very popular for graph machine learning research and have demonstrated great results on a wide range of graph applications, including social networks~\cite{Sun_2020_CVPR}, point cloud analysis~\cite{shi2020point} and recommendation systems~\cite{he2020lightgcn}.
-The core success of GNNs lies in the message-passing mechanism that iteratively conducts information interaction among nodes~\cite{gilmer2017neural}.
-Each node in a graph convolution layer first aggregates information from local neighbors and combines them with non-linear transformation to update the self-representation.
-After stacking $K$ layers, nodes can be aware of long-range $K$-hop neighbor information and obtain representative representations for downstream tasks~\cite{xu2018representation,li2021deepgcns}.
-However, despite the success of such popular node interaction paradigms in GNNs, the number of neighbors for each node would grow exponentially with layers~\cite{alon2020bottleneck}, which results in the well-known \textit{scalability} and \textit{over-smoothing} limitation of GNNs.
+Graph Neural Networks (GNNs) have recently become very popular and have demonstrated great results in a wide range of graph applications, including social networks~\cite{Sun_2020_CVPR}, point cloud analysis~\cite{shi2020point} and recommendation systems~\cite{he2020lightgcn}.
+The core success of GNNs lies in the message-passing mechanism that iteratively conducts information interaction among nodes~\cite{gilmer2017neural,gasteigerdirectional,chen2022memory}.
+Each node in a graph convolution layer first aggregates information from local neighbors and combines them with non-linear transformation to update the self-representation~\cite{GCN, GAT, Hamilton2017InductiveRL}.
+After stacking $K$ layers, nodes can capture long-range $K$-hop neighbor information and obtain representative representations for downstream tasks~\cite{xu2018representation,li2021deepgcns}.
+However, despite the success of such popular node interaction paradigms, the number of neighbors for each node would grow exponentially with layers~\cite{alon2020bottleneck,topping2022understanding}, resulting in the well-known \textit{scalability} and \textit{over-smoothing} limitation of GNNs.

-The \textit{scalability} limitation precludes the broad application of GNNs in large-scale industrial settings since the node interaction among rapidly expanding neighbors incurs high computation and memory costs~\cite{zhang2021graph}.
+The \textit{scalability} limitation precludes the broad application of GNNs in large-scale industrial settings since the node interaction among rapidly expanding neighbors incurs high computation and memory costs~\cite{zhang2021graph,duan2022comprehensive}.
 Although we can reduce the size of neighbors by sampling techniques~\cite{Hamilton2017InductiveRL, chen2018fastgcn}, it still executes node interaction iteratively during training, and the performance is highly sensitive to the sampling quality~\cite{duan2022comprehensive}.
-Recently, scalable GNNs that focus on simplifying or decoupling node interactions have emerged~\cite{wu2019simplifying, zhu2020simple}.
+Recently, scalable GNNs that focus on simplifying or decoupling node interactions have emerged~\cite{wu2019simplifying, frasca2020sign,zhu2020simple}.
 Such decoupled GNNs first pre-compute the linear aggregation of K-hop neighbors to generate node features and then utilize the MLP to each node without considering the graph structure during training and inference.
-However, despite high efficiency and scalability, such methods lead to suboptimal results due to the lack of nonlinear interactions between nodes.
+However, despite high efficiency and scalability, such methods lead to suboptimal results due to the lack of nonlinear interactions among nodes.